leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 ```

 This means `compose` is a function that takes any 2 functions as input
-arguments, so long as those functions match the types `β → γ` and
+arguments, so long as those functions each take only one input.
+The type algebra `β → γ` and `α → β` means that it is a requirement
+that the Type of the output of the second function must match the
+type of the input to the first function - which makes sense, otherwise
+the two functions would not be composable.

-`α → β` respectively.
-It also takes a 3rd argument of type `α` which
+`compose` also takes a 3rd argument of type `α` which
 it uses to invoke the second function (locally named `f`) and it
 passes the result of that function (which is type `β`) as input to the
 first function (locally named `g`).
 The first function returns a type
 `γ` so that is also the return type of the `compose` function.

-`compose` is also very abstract in that it works over any Type
+`compose` is also very general in that it works over any Type
 `α β γ`.
 This means `compose` can compose just about any 2 functions
 so long as they each take one parameter, and so long as the type of
 output of the second matches the input of the first.
 For example: